Explicit two-cover descent for genus 2 curves: Abstract

 \section{Abstract}

-Given a genus $2$ curve $C$ with a rational Weierstrass point defined over a number field, we construct a family of genus $5$ curves that realize descent by maximal unramified abelian two-covers of $C$.
-Each of the genus $5$ curves is equipped with a natural map to a genus $1$ curve over an extension of the base field, which yields a model of the isogeny class of the Jacobian via restriction of scalars.
-All the constructions of this paper are accompanied by explicit formulas and implemented in Magma and/or Sage.
-We use these algorithms to provably compute the set of rational points of some genus $2$ curves over $\QQ$ of Mordell--Weil rank $2$ or $3$ (conditional on GRH in some cases).
+Given a genus 2 curve $C$ with a rational Weierstrass point defined over a number field, we construct a family of genus 5 curves that realize descent by maximal unramified abelian two-covers of $C$, and describe explicit models of the isogeny classes of their Jacobians as restrictions of scalars of elliptic curves.
+All the constructions of this paper are accompanied by explicit formulas and implemented in Magma and/or SageMath.
+We apply these algorithms in combination with elliptic Chabauty to a dataset of 7692 genus 2 quintic curves over $\QQ$ of Mordell--Weil rank 2 or 3 whose sets of rational points have not previously been provably computed.
+We analyze how often this method succeeds in computing the set of rational points and what obstacles lead it to fail in some cases.